KxSystems/docs/docs/ml/toolkit/utilities/multi_process.md

 $ q ml/ml.q -s -4 -p 1234
 ```

 The above command sets 4 slave processes with the central process on port 1234.
-The below must be executed to load the relevant functionality contained in `util/mproc.q` and to load the appropriate functionality for the FRESH algorithm on each of the processes
+The below must be executed to load the relevant functionality contained in `util/mproc.q` and to load the appropriate functionality for the FRESH algorithm on each of the processes.

 ```q
 q).ml.loadfile`:util/mproc.q